warp-ds/docs/docs/components/tooltip/elements.md

 Read more: [Floating-ui fallbackPlacements](https://floating-ui.com/docs/flip#fallbackplacements)

-Try to scroll and see how the attention component's position starts at the `bottom` but then moves to the `right` but then moves to the `top`:
+Try to scroll up and down and see how the attention component's position starts at the `bottom` but then moves to the `right` but then moves to the `top`:

 <tooltip-fallback-placements-example />

 ### Accessibility
 If the Attention element has "left" or "top" position, it should be placed before the target element in the DOM.

-Attention element handles accessibility automatically by wrapping its slotted content with a `div` that has a default `role` attribute (`role="tooltip"` for tooltip and `role="img"` otherwise), and a default localized `aria-label`.
+Attention element handles accessibility automatically by wrapping its slotted content with a `div` that has a default `role` attribute set to `tooltip` when the `tooltip` prop is activated, and a default localized `aria-label`.
 In addition, Attention automatically sets an `aria-details` on its target element, pointing to the slotted message element.

 It is possible to tell assistive technologies to recognize only a part of Attention's text content.